(late 1600s - mid 1700s)

 But let’s take a step back and take a look at the history of the Sikhs.
 You probably know that they’re the men who wear turbans, don’t shave, and consistently get mistaken for Muslims by ignorant morons.
 Frustrating as that is, jerks attacking them for virtually no reason is something that Sikhs have had to live with for the majority of their religion’s existence.
 Exhibit A: the Mughal Empire.

-The Mughals were badasses.
-Their founder, Babar, had quite the lineage to begin with: descendant of Tamerlane (an Uzbeki warlord known for constructing pyramids out of his enemies’ skulls) on his father’s side and grandson of Genghis Khan on his mother’s.
-The Mughals continued and refined this legacy.
-On the one hand they did so militaristically, riding elephants into battle, redefining warfare, and expanding the empire until it encompassed all of present-day India and beyond.
+The Mughals were tough customers.
+Their founder, Babar, had quite the lineage himself: descendant of Tamerlane (an Uzbeki warlord known for constructing pyramids out of his enemies’ skulls) on his father’s side and grandson of Genghis Khan on his mother’s.
+The Mughals carried on and refined this legacy.
+On the one hand, they did so militaristically, riding elephants into battle, redefining warfare, and expanding the empire until it encompassed all of present-day India and beyond.
 On the other hand, they also advanced literature, culture, and the arts tremendously.
 They built the Taj Mahal and giant libraries and had a tremendously multicultural empire.
 For more info on that, check out Akbar the Great, who—having brought together a huge number of disparate peoples, including the Sikhs, in a surprisingly peaceful, literary, and secular empire, especially for the time—definitely earned the moniker.

 Mai Bhago was one of the first to get down on that.

 The following years were very difficult on the Sikhs as the Mughals waged nonstop warfare on the guru.
 As tough as it was on him, it was arguably tougher on his warriors, holed up in fortress after fortress, eventually subsisting on nothing but nuts and leaves.
 After months of this, 40 of them, with heavy hearts, forsook the religion and left the Khalsa in order to return to their normal lives.